 Can I trust AI to create my entire study deck, or should I still make some cards manually?

 The research-backed answer is to use a hybrid approach.
-AI is excellent for rapidly generating comprehensive coverage of source material -- it catches details you might miss and saves hours of manual card creation.
-However, the act of creating cards manually has its own learning benefit (the "generation effect" in cognitive science).
+AI is excellent for covering source material quickly and completely, catching details you might miss and saving hours of manual card creation.
+However, the act of creating cards manually has its own learning benefit (the "generation effect" in cognitive science -- you remember information better when you produce it yourself rather than simply reading it).
 The optimal strategy is to let AI generate the bulk of your deck from source material, then manually add cards for concepts you find personally confusing, connections between topics, and exam-specific material that the AI might not prioritize correctly.

 Conclusion: The Future of Learning Is Adaptive